 On transforming processes…

 “When re-engineering the processes, staying away from the temptation of being all encompassing and exhaustive is key; the guiding principle should be to look for simplification and optimization… and not for perfection and full exhaustiveness.
-If automated process can cover 90% of situations, it is already a success in terms of efficiency and productivity.”
+If automated processes can cover 90% of situations, it is already a success in terms of efficiency and productivity.”

 On employee experience as a business case…